paddy-pyker/BotsApp-MD/README.md

 ### Easiest Way

 Head over to [botsapp-md](http://botsapp-md-deploy.herokuapp.com) to deploy.
-Takes only a click and 5mins
+Takes only a click and a few minutes

 ### Using Docker locally